-(3) Upon the dissolution of a Sports Betting Operation, or an Internet Sports Betting Operation that is a corporation, partnership or association, the Operation shall surrender the license within 10 days of the dissolution effective date.
+Upon dissolution of a corporation, partnership, or association, the licensee must surrender the license to the Commission within 10 days following the date of the dissolution.

 6.15 Transfers of interest.

 Except as provided in Colorado Limited Gaming Control Commission Rule 4.5, no person may sell, lease, purchase, convey, or acquire an interest in a Master, Sports Betting Operator, Internet Sports Betting Operator, or Vendor Major licensee, without the prior approval of the Commission.